TITLE Library Associate III

 7. Assists in responding to weather, fire, and security emergencies by maintaining order, directing evacuation of the library, securing designated areas, and contacting proper authorities.

-8. Maintains competency and professional currency through self-directed professional reading, attending professional development courses, and attending training and/or courses required by the supervisor.
+9. Remains competent and current through self-directed professional reading, attending professional development courses, and attending training and/or courses required by the supervisor.

 The Library Associate III is supervised by the designated supervisor and supervises full-or part-time staff and student assistants.

 Level 7 - 1160 Points: A combination of education and experience equivalent to a Level 7 as indicated by the Equivalencies Chart, when permitted by the Minimum Acceptable Qualifications.

 Level 4 - 370 Points: In addition to considerable skill in oral and written communication, the ability to make basic mathematical calculations, the ability to understand and follow instructions, knowledge of moderately complex or other work procedures, and the ability to work independently and coordinate a variety of activities and events, the job requires specific professional skills and/or skills in managing a wide variety of complex processes.

 Factor 3: Responsibility for the Work of Others

 Level 6 - 270 Points: Supervision of more than one permanent employee, and/or a moderate number of part-time or temporary employees, and/or large numbers of student workers that involves a full range of supervisory responsibilities including staffing the unit, training employees, planning work, and reviewing work and employee performance.
 The job may require close and/or frequent supervision and considerable responsibility for performance management.
 At this level, supervisory duties constitute a moderate amount of work time.